coq/coq/doc/sphinx/language/gallina-extensions.rst

 The extraction of these primitives can be customized similarly to the extraction of regular axioms (see :ref:`extraction`).
-Nonetheless, the :g:`ExtrOCamlInt63` module can be used when extracting to OCaml: it maps the Coq primitives to types and functions of a :g:`Uint63` module (excepted :g:`addc`, :g:`addcarryc`, :g:`subc`, :g:`subcarryc`, and :g:`diveucl` whose implementation in OCaml is left to the reader).
+Nonetheless, the :g:`ExtrOCamlInt63` module can be used when extracting to OCaml: it maps the Coq primitives to types and functions of a :g:`Uint63` module.
 Said OCaml module is not produced by extraction.
 Instead, it has to be provided by the user (if they want to compile or execute the extracted code).
 For instance, an implementation of this module can be taken from the kernel of Coq.

 Literal values (at type :g:`Int63.int`) are extracted to literal OCaml values wrapped into the :g:`Uint63.of_int` (resp. :g:`Uint63.of_int64`) constructor on